cfrantz/spaceout/README.md

 ## Things of note

 * I didn't like the idea of linking my charset/tilesets in as a binary file.

-  * I removed the `incbin` statement from crt0.s and replaced the CHR sets with the definitions in charset.h and tileset.h.
+  I removed the `incbin` statement from crt0.s and replaced the CHR sets with the definitions in charset.c and tileset.c.

-  * I hacked cc65 to accept numeric constants in binary (e.g. `0b00101100 == 0x2c`).
-It was trivial, but I should probably submit a patch :)

 * Programming for the NES is hard.
 Among the hints I've found: